A User-Focused Photo & File Management System

 Keyboard control and navigation is currently very buggy, but will be improved in future versions.

-To edit a tag, right-click the tag in the tag field of the preview pane and select “Edit Tag”
+To edit a tag, click on it inside the preview panel or right-click the tag and select “Edit Tag” from the context menu.

 [!WARNING]

 There is currently no method to relink entries to files that have been renamed - only moved or deleted.
-This is a top priority for future releases.
+This is a high priority for future releases.

 [!WARNING]